Gabe Mirkin

-Gabe Baron Mirkin (born 18 June 1935) is a physician, author, professor, columnist, former guest lecturer, and a former marathon runner who hosted a radio show on health and fitness for more than 20 years, and wrote several books on sports medicine, nutrition, and health.
+Gabe Baron Mirkin (born June 18, 1935) is a physician, author, professor, columnist, former guest lecturer, and a former marathon runner.
+He hosted a radio show on health and fitness for more than 20 years and wrote several books on sports medicine, nutrition, and health.

 Mirkin is commonly known for his recommendations on standard medicine, as well as his non-standard recommendations on health concerns, and his criticism for preliminary medical research findings without appropriate verified resources.
 Due to his unconventional recommendations, he also receives criticism from other doctors.

 Education

 Mirkin is a graduate of Harvard University and the Baylor University College of Medicine.
 He is board-certified in four areas: allergy and immunology, pediatrics, pediatric allergy, and a now-defunct board of sports medicine.
 He did his residency at the Massachusetts General Hospital, and fellowship at Johns Hopkins.

 Career

 Teaching

 Mirkin served as an assistant professor at the University of Maryland, teaching a course based on his book The Sportsmedicine Book from 1976 to 1980.
 He served as a teaching fellow at Johns Hopkins Medical School, and an associate clinical professor in pediatrics at the Georgetown University School of Medicine in Washington, D.C.